Solving and learning advective multiscale Darcian dynamics with the Neural Basis Method: Introduction

 A direct consequence of this projection-based perspective is that NBM provides a built-in, physically meaningful measure of solution quality.
 This stands in contrast to the penalty losses used in many physics-informed neural approaches, whose magnitude and minimization depend sensitively on heuristic balancing and offer limited insight into operator consistency.
 In NBM, the residual serves as a numerically interpretable certificate tied to the discrete PDE enforcement, supporting systematic reasoning about approximation error.
 Thus, residual reduction can be interpreted within a projection framework analogous to classical schemes, enabling stability analysis and error assessment in the spirit of Galerkin theory, including Céa-type approximation properties.
 This residual-based notion of measure underpins the reliability of both solution accuracy and subsequent parametric inference built on the learned representation.

 We then extend NBM from single instance solves to parametric operator learning (NBM-OL).
-In many query settings, including boundary/source control, performance optimization, and inverse modeling, the goal is to learn how the solution operator varies with governing parameters \cite{lu2021learning,wang2021learning,kovachki2023neural}.
+In many-query engineering tasks, including control, optimization, and uncertainty quantification, the goal is to learn how the solution operator varies with governing parameters \cite{lu2021learning,wang2021learning,kovachki2023neural}.
 This necessitates a measure that is numerically comparable across parameters and, under stable projection, provides a computable a posteriori bound on the solution error \cite{grepl2005posteriori, qiu2025variationally}.
 In NBM-OL, we learn parametric dependence in the fixed neural basis space equipped with such measure, instead of surrogate losses that lack direct numerical meaning.
 This provides a robust utility for monitoring training and steering refinement across hyperparameters, with well-informed stopping criterion.

-We present the first complete formulation and demonstration of NBM and NBM-OL in the setting of advective multiscale Darcian dynamics.
-For this coupled Darcy flow--transport system, we use physics-conforming neural vector bases in a nonlinear mixed Darcy flow formulation with energy-consistent weighting, and advance transport using a purely advective update stabilized by upwind control-volume treatment.
+In this study, we present the first complete formulation and demonstration of NBM/NBM-OL in the setting of advective multiscale Darcian dynamics, with carbon storage as a representative application.
+We use physics-conforming neural vector bases in a nonlinear mixed Darcy flow formulation with energy-consistent weighting, and advance transport using a purely advective update stabilized by upwind control-volume treatment.
+As an introductory paper, we adopt a collocation-based realization for clarity and efficiency, although the method also supports variational formulations.
 Numerical experiments show accurate and stable single-instance solutions, and, for parametric inference, excellent in-distribution generalization, strong out-of-distribution robustness, and massive acceleration.
-In representative examples, we observe speedups on the order of $10^3$--$10^4$, and the gain scales with the prediction temporal horizon and problem size.
-Although we use a collocation-based realization for clarity and efficiency, our method also supports variational formulations, including DPG-inspired constructions with the optimal test theory that can provide theoretically optimal weighting and stabilization for multiscale and advective problems, with potential adaptive error control via the Riesz representation theorem \cite{demkowicz2012class}.
-A dedicated, DPG-inspired development of NBM is reported in subsequent, specialized work.
+In representative examples, we observe computational speedups on the order of $10^3$--$10^4$, and the gain scales with the prediction temporal horizon and problem size.